michliu/muxy/docs/remote-server/methods.md

 Flow:

 - **`attachPane`** materializes the pane if needed and returns a [`terminalAttach`](data-objects.md#terminal-attach): the host `cols`/`rows`, a `baseOffset`, and a one-time `snapshot` (raw VT bytes that paint the current screen).
 Paint the snapshot, then start consuming `output` binary frames whose `sequence` is at or after `baseOffset`.
 Returns `404` if the pane cannot be materialized.
 - Send keystrokes as `input` binary frames.
-The host owns the terminal size and pushes a `resize` frame on attach and whenever the Mac window changes; render at the host size and fit-to-width on screen.
+The host owns the terminal size: the initial size arrives in the `terminalAttach` result, and a `resize` frame is pushed whenever the Mac window changes thereafter.
+Render at the host size and fit-to-width on screen.
 Clients never resize the host.
 - **`resyncPane`** is for reconnect: send the highest offset you have (`nextExpectedOffset`).
 The host replays the exact missed bytes as `output` frames, or — if you have been gone too long for its replay buffer — repaints the screen.
 Returns `404` if the pane has no live session to resync against; fall back to `attachPane` in that case.
 - **`detachPane`** stops the stream.
 The Mac session is unaffected and keeps running.